Jvheaney/ru-social/README.md

 ### Night of the Release
 I was in my bedroom when I got the notification that the Play Store accepted our binary.
 I quickly passed on the news to my partner and asked if he thought we were ready.

-We gave it one more walkthru, and the we released it to the world.
+We gave it one more walkthru, and then we released it to the world.

 Within the first hour we had 700 users on the app, and it was climbing fast.
 Critical mass was a success.

-I had my screen open with my server metrics and the logs for the application server.
+I had my screen open with my hardware metrics and the logs for the application server.
 It was absolutely flying by, you couldn't make anything out even if you tried.

 We had a small issue: things felt slow and sluggish.
 So slow and sluggish that some people were clicking buttons multiple times which sent bad data to the application server, just to be rejected and asked to complete this same call again.
 Server loads were fine, what was going on?